bird-house/birdhouse-deploy/birdhouse/components/README.rst

 Users with permission to access the bucket can then list objects in the bucket or download objects with an S3 tool or SDK.

-For example, to list all the object in the birdhouse bucket with the `boto3 the AWS python SDK <https://aws.amazon.com/sdk-for-python/>`_:
+For example, to list all the object in the birdhouse bucket with the `boto3 AWS python SDK <https://aws.amazon.com/sdk-for-python/>`_:

 .. code-block:: python